End-to-End Probabilistic Framework for Learning with Hard Constraints: Empirical Results

-In this subsection, we test \ourmethod{} on more challenging constraints types, i.e., nonlinear equality and convex inequality, respectively, to address question \ref{q5} on PDE datasets, as (current) time series forecasting applications usually need predictions to satisfy only linear (e.g., hierarchical) constraints.
+In this subsection, we test \ourmethod{} on nonlinear equality and convex inequality constraints to address question \ref{q5} on PDE datasets, as (current) time series forecasting applications usually need predictions to satisfy only linear (e.g., hierarchical) constraints.